 Some services involve a “call-out”, which involves a professional travelling to a caller’s home or other premises to assess the work needed.
 Often, these marketers claim that they do not charge a “call-out” fee, cost, or charge.

-Marketers should only make such a claim if they do not charge for the time spent traveling to the premises and for the initial diagnosis of the problem during that initial visit.
-This is the case regardless of whether the customer proceeds to use their services or not.
+Marketers should only make such a claim if they do not charge for the time spent traveling to the premises and for the initial diagnosis of the problem during that initial visit, or any other charge prior to work being agreed, no matter what it is called.
+If there is an unavoidable fee for the consumer, this must be stated clearly.

 Can customers decline work without incurring a cost?